akaihola/darker/README.rst

        pre-commit autoupdate

 When auto-updating, care is being taken to protect you from possible incompatibilities introduced by Black updates.
-See `Guarding against Black compatibility breakage`_ for more information.
+See `Guarding against Black, Flynt and isort compatibility breakage`_ for more information.

 If you'd prefer to not update but keep a stable pre-commit setup, you can pin Black and other reformatter tools you use to known compatible versions, for example: